Staff

 Caitlyn LoMonte

-Caitlyn LoMonte (she/her/hers) serves as the Director for the Office of Inclusion Education.
+Caitlyn LoMonte (she/her/hers) serves as the Director for Student Success, Education and Dialogue.
 Caitlyn earned her Bachelor of Arts in Women’s Studies and Bachelor of Science in Advertising from the University of Florida where she was a Machen Florida Opportunity Scholar.
 She served as an AmeriCorps VISTA at the University of Florida providing resources, support, and outreach to first generation college students and high risk high school students in the Gainesville, FL community before moving to Chicago, IL to pursue a Master of Arts in Women’s and Gender Studies from DePaul University.
 Caitlyn is passionate about social change, education, empowerment, and building a more inclusive campus together.

 River Linebarger

-River Linebarger (they/them/theirs) serves as the Assistant Director of DEI Signature Programs for the Office of Inclusion Education.
+River Linebarger (they/them) serves as the Assistant Director for the Office of Inclusion Education.
 River is an alumnus of UW-Madison, where they earned degrees in Community and Nonprofit Leadership and Gender and Women’s Studies, as well as a certificate in LGBTQ+ Studies.
-River is also a proud Chancellor’s Scholar (now known as Mercile J. Lee Scholar).
+River is also a proud Chancellor’s Scholar (now known as Mercile J. Lee Scholars).
 They are passionate about social justice, especially in relation to racial, queer, and educational justice.

 Triston King

-Triston King (he/him/his) is the Assistant Director for Social Justice Education and Engagement in the Office of Inclusion Education.
+Triston King (he/him/his) is the 1st Gen. and Ltd. Income Student Support Manager in the Office of Inclusion Education.
 He is originally from Milwaukee, WI and graduated from the University of Wisconsin Stevens-Point in 2015 with a Bachelors in Communication and a minor in Women and Gender Studies and from Marquette University with a Masters in Student Affairs of Higher Education in 2017.
 Prior to working at UW-Madison, he worked at Clarke University in Dubuque, IA and UW-Platteville, working in areas related to diversity and inclusion.
 Triston is dedicated to promoting inclusion and diversity as both a personal and professional priority.
 Triston is also a huge gamer and animation fan.
 He enjoys swimming and traveling with friends and family.
 He is a “blue” personality type in reference to True Colors, and values building relationships with students and fellow colleagues.

 Abbi Stickels